Automotive Technology

 This course provides the engine repair and maintenance information and skills needed for entry-level technicians.
 Preventative maintenance and in-vehicle repair are covered, along with long block removal and installation.

-This course covers manual transmission repair and maintenance, providing the information and skills needed for entry-level technicians.
-The course will also explore preventative maintenance, in-vehicle repair, transmission and clutch removal and installation, drive axle and transfer case diagnosis and repair.
+This course covers manual transmission repair and maintenance, providing the information and skill needed for entry-level technicians.
+The course will also explore preventative maintenance, in-vehicle repair, transmission and clutch removal installation, drive axle and transfer case diagnosis and repair.

 Credits: 4